wrljet/hercules-helper-windows/README.md

 You will be prompted to hit the Enter key a number of times, with prompts informing you what the next part of the process will be.
 And you will need to answer Yes to Admin rights for a few of the operations.
-Part way thought, it will shift from PowerShell to a "DOS" command shell to run the actual builder.
+Part way through, it will shift from PowerShell to a "DOS" command shell to run the actual builder.

 If anything seems to go wrong, please stop and ask questions at that point.